 In Free Exercise Plans, the grantee becomes a shareholder upon exercise.
 In Restricted Exercise Plans, companies manage the exercise in such a way that the grantee exercises only in relation to a liquidity event for the grantee.
-This restriction falls away after a listing of the shares.
-When granted Appreciation Rights, the grantee does not have the right to become a shareholder even after a listing of the shares.
-Restricted Exercise Plans and Appreciation Rights plans are similar in that the grantee gets only the economic benefits associated with shareholding.
+This restriction falls away after a listing of shares.
+When granted Stock Appreciation Rights, the grantee does not have the right to become a shareholder even after a listing of shares.
+The grantee gets only the economic benefits associated with shareholding.

-Valuation for the purpose of funding would have been a commercial valuation or a valuation under FDI regulations.
 There are separate regulations for valuation of ESOPs for the purpose of accounting and income tax.
-Besides, many companies follow the practice of valuing ESOPs annually.
+Many companies follow the practice of valuing ESOPs annually.

 8. Is there any difference from an administrative / management perspective?

-In Restricted Exercise Plans and Appreciation Rights Plans, the company does not have to worry about shareholder related compliances.
-Since employees are not allowed to Exercise the Options, termination of the employment cannot result in the Vested Options lapsing.
-A significant retention tool is therefore lost.
-However, under the Appreciation Rights Plans, the company will have to record the value of the vested grants as a liability in its books.
+In Restricted Exercise Plans and Stock Appreciation Rights Plans, the company does not have to worry about shareholder related compliances.
+However, the company will have to record the value of the vested grants as a liability in its books.
 This may potentially, affect the solvency of the startup as well.

-9. I’ve heard some companies permit grantees to exercise options at any time, while others don’t - what are the advantages and disadvantages of these models?
+9. Some companies permit grantees to exercise options at any time, while others don’t - what are the advantages and disadvantages of these models?

-14. Is there any relaxation for ESOPs issued by startups?
+10. Is there any relaxation on exercise of ESOPs issued by startups?

 - 4 years from the end of the year in which the ESOPs were exercised,